Drupad-Drupi/Face_Recognition/README.md

 - Ensure good lighting conditions for better recognition.
 - The more images collected, the better the accuracy.
 - You can modify `haarcascade_frontalface_default.xml` with a different Haar cascade if needed.
+- **Make sure the correct XML file path is provided in the scripts to avoid errors.**

 ## License
 This project is open-source and free to use.